GRIDAPPSD/pyvvo/README.rst

 PyCharm Run Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to ensure the environment variables (see :ref:`env-vars`) are being properly injected for each run, we need to do some configuration.
+In order to ensure the environment variables (see `here
+<#pyvvo-environment-variables>`__) are being properly injected for each
+run, we need to do some configuration.
 Please perform all steps in the following sections.

 Install EnvFile Plugin
 ''''''''''''''''''''''